 In June you won't want to miss out on joining the launch of the Australian Architecture Association's newest tour.
-The Ultimo Walk - developed and led by volunteer tour leader Michael McMullen, takes place on Saturday 2 June.
+The Ultimo Walk - developed and led by volunteer tour leader Michael McMullan, takes place on Saturday 2 June.

 Colonial settlement of the inner city urban village of Ultimo began in 1803, when 34 acres was granted to surgeon, John Harris, on lands traditionally inhabited by the Gadigal clan of the Eora nation.

 Harris built a grand two storey residence on the property (demolished in 1932) called Ultimo House.
 Ultimo House remained one of the colony's premier addresses well into the 1890s, while it's surroundings became increasingly industrial in nature including slaughterhouses, rental properties and quarrying operations.